fru-old/jsdoc-at-examples/readme.md

 }
 ```

-For me this is wonderfully concise and the best part, now you can actually test that these examples hold true.
-This is also really powerful with Regular Expressions:
+The best part is, now you can actually test that these examples hold true.
+This is especially great with Regular Expressions:

 ```javascript
 (function(){